 Jeff Goodwin received his Ph.D. from Texas Woman's University.
 He has served as a department chair at two institutions before accepting the department chair position at UNT.
 In 2008, he stepped down as department chair to teach in the undergraduate and graduate programs in kinesiology.
 He is a research fellow with the American Alliance of Health, Physical Education, Recreation and Dance.
 His academic area of specialty is motor behavior and his research interests include practice scheduling and information feedback.

-Dan Heiman is an Assistant Professor of Bilingual Education in the Department of Teacher Education & Administration and joined the faculty in 2018.
-His research focuses on how neoliberal processes and ideologies impact Dual Language contexts, and how stakeholders respond/talk back to these processes.
-He is committed to social justice research and pedagogies that center the realities, histories, and voices of marginalized communities, and has documented how this takes root in schools.
-He has published in the International Multilingual Research Journal, Review of Research in Education, and was a collaborator on Abriendo Brecha: Antología Crítica sobre la Educación Bilingüe de Doble Inmersión, the first edited book in Spanish about critical processes in Two-Way Bilingual Education.
+Dan Heiman is an Assistant Professor of Bilingual Education in the Department of Teacher Education & Administration and a faculty affiliate in the Latina/o and Mexican-American Studies program.
+His research uses critical ethnographic methods and examines how stakeholders make sense of and oftentimes interrogate neoliberal processes and policies in Two-Way Bilingual Education and critical bilingual pedagogies in the preparation of future bilingual teachers.
+He has published in both English and Spanish in the International Multilingual Research Journal, Theory into Practice, and the Revista Bilingüe.
 His dissertation, Two-way Immersion, Gentrification, and Critical Pedagogy: Teaching Against the Neoliberal Logic, earned first place in the 2018 Bilingual Education Research SIG of the American Educational Research Association.
-He was a fourth-grade bilingual teacher in El Paso, Texas and teacher educator at the University of Veracruz, México, before receiving his Ph.D. in Curriculum & Instruction with a specialty in Bilingual/Bicultural Education, while also earning a Graduate Portfolio in Mexican-American and Latin@ Studies from the University of Texas, Austin in 2017.
+He was a fourth-grade bilingual teacher in El Paso, Texas, and teacher educator at the University of Veracruz, México, before receiving his Ph.D. in Curriculum & Instruction with a specialty in Bilingual/Bicultural Education, while also earning a Graduate Portfolio in Mexican-American and Latin@ Studies from the University of Texas, Austin in 2017.

 Robin’s background is a bit of winding road, but one he considers divinely guided by God.
 His early background was in youth ministry with undergraduate majors in Biblical studies and psychology from Evangel University (Springfield, MO).
 This evolved into a focus on counseling and masters degrees in general and clinical psychology, and eventually LPC licensure.
 Robin then earned a PhD in educational psychology at Texas A&M University, and this led to his current research and teaching focus on statistics, measurement, and research methodology.
 The LPC licensure was latter allowed to lapse due to a focus on methodology, but Robin still periodically works with counseling applications.
 More recently, Robin has completed a doctor of ministry (DMin) degree from Liberty University with a cognate in expository preaching and teaching.
 Robin is married to an incredible woman and has two awesome, young adult kids.
 In his spare time, Robin enjoys outdoor activities and being involved at Midway Church.